joelqp/RLP-ManoMimo/README.md

 # Use-case

+If this project helps your robotics project, please let us know with creating an Issue with the title Use-case.

+Your robot's video is very welcome!!

 # Contribution

 Contributions are always welcome!
-Please submit a Pull Request or send us an email.
+Please submit a Pull Request.

 # Citing